uwescience/sqlshare/tutorial.markdown

 * Edit the Import Settings as needed.
 For example, select the **Contains column header** checkbox, click a value in the **Values are separated by** drop down menu.
 When you are finished, click **Next**.
 * Optional: Change the **Title** and add a description for your dataset.
 To make the dataset public, select the **Share this dataset with everyone** checkbox.
 Click **Save** when finished.

+Note: In SQLShare, a ***dataset*** refers to a SQL query, title, description, and output.
+Its like a logical representation of question and answer being asked from the data.
 ____________________________________________

 #### Find an existing query